 On the census of the year 1900 in Galesburg, Knox County, Illinois, seventeen-year-old Earl G. Park listed his occupation as “architect.”
 Two years later, Earl Park was in Seattle in the employ of a busy and successful architectural firm, Bebb & Mendel.
 The story of Earl Park’s arrival in Seattle and his architectural career parallels the exciting years of the growth of Seattle in the early 1900s.

 From its earliest years Seattle attracted adventure-seekers from all over the USA, individuals who hoped to make their fortune in the young city.
 There were also many examples of entire families migrating to Seattle as the Denny Party had done.
-The Dennys were the founders of Seattle in 1851.
+The Dennys and associated members of the group were the founders of Seattle in 1851.
 The family of Earl Park was from Galesburg in Knox County, Illinois, very close to the place where the Denny Party came from.
-It is possible that the Parks knew the story of the Dennys who had left Knox County as an extended family to start a new city out West.
-In his life in Seattle Earl Park would become a “builder” on the Denny’s foundation, as Park contributed to the growth of infrastructure of the city.
+It is very possible that the Parks knew the story of the Dennys who had left Knox County as an extended family to start a new city out West.
+In his life in Seattle, Earl Park would become a “builder” on the Denny’s foundation, as Park contributed to the growth of infrastructure of the city.

 Earl Park did not arrive alone as an adventure-seeking young man in Seattle – his parents, brother and sister came, too.
 We can speculate on what caused Earl’s father, William Park, who was about 48 years old when he came to Seattle in 1902, to make such a drastic move for himself and his family.
 We know from census and city directory records that two of William Park’s brothers had been living in Seattle for almost ten years – they were married and had children who had been born in Seattle in the 1890’s.
 Upon arrival in Seattle William Park found a place to live on Queen Anne, not far from the homes of his two brothers.
 In addition to family closeness, another factor which may have eased the way was William Park’s employment.
 In Seattle William was able to continue working for the Northern Pacific Railroad as he had in Illinois.